gabrielude071207-tech/Awoof-Berekete/README.md

 ---

-Built with ❤️ using Next.js and TypeScript
+Built with Next.js 15 and TypeScript.
+Showcasing authentic Nigerian cuisine with modern web technology.